nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `marktask INDEX`

-* Marks the task at the specified `INDEX` in the displayed Task list as done.
+* Marks the Task at the specified `INDEX` in the displayed Task list as done.

 ```yaml
 Note: